Power BI Tutorial For Beginners

 Once the data is uploaded, we can create a visualization for our uploaded data.
 Under “Fields,” we can see all our data headings.

 - Now for an example, if you want to create total sales numbers overall, then choose “Card” visualization.

-- Now similarly if you want to see “City-wise” visualization then choose clustered column chart as visualization icon and click on “City” for the “Axis” label and “Sales” for the “Value” field.
+- Now similarly, if you want to see “City-wise” visualization, then choose a clustered column chart as a visualization icon and click on “City” for the “Axis” label and “Sales” for the “Value” field.

 Like this, you can play around with all the visuals and create your dashboard.

-- Power BI is free software, you can download it from Microsoft website.
+- Power BI is free software.
+You can download it from the Microsoft website.

 - Power BI version should be as per your excel compatibility of either 64 bit or 32 bit.